awgrover/every-py/README.md

 The objects need to be global since they keep track of time.
 Of course, expert programmers can figure out other patterns as long as the object persists for dynamic/temporal scope as needed (e.g. maybe construct it dynamically, and push to a global list).

 #### Every(seconds) # Repeating interval
-This creates an object that will "fire" _at_ every interval, e.g. "every 0.5 seconds, 'fire'".
+This creates an object that will "fire" _at_ every interval, e.g. "every 0.5 seconds, 'do something'".

     from every import Every